open-hand/choerodon/README.md

 - [manager-service](https://github.com/choerodon/manager-service.git) - This service is the management center of the choerodon microservices framework.
 Its main functions include configuration management, route management, and swagger management.

-- [gateway-helper](https://github.com/choerodon/gateway-helper.git) - Authenticating and limiting the requests from api-gateway, create JWT and return to api-gateway.

 - [oauth-server](https://github.com/choerodon/oauth-server.git) - This service is the authorized authentication center of the choerodon microservices framework and is mainly responsible for user privilege and authorization.

 - [go-register-server](https://github.com/choerodon/go-register-server.git) - The microservice registration center is implemented by the go programming language, by tightly depend on the Kubernetes, the microservice registration is implemented by monitoring the state changes of the k8s pod, and adapt to the interface of the spring cloud eureka client to fetch service registry.